-The College Farm and ANR Department have a special working partnership.
-An ANR Department goal is that the College Farm serve as a model of sustainable agriculture, broadly defined as ecologically sound (resourceful and holistic), socially acceptable (safe, fair, and just), economically viable (financially solvent and potentially profitable), and humane (ethical and caring).
-It provides opportunities for students to learn about and gain experience in planning, supervising, and evaluating agricultural enterprises and applying technical knowledge to address management challenges.
-Students are expected to demonstrate and develop stewardship, leadership, cooperation, teamwork, and safe and ethical work habits to advance the whole-farm system.
+The Farm is also an essential educational resource that complements and reinforces in-class academic learning by serving as the primary laboratory for many of the courses taught in the ANR Department.
+To be utilized in this role, the College Farm must be a model of sustainable agriculture.
+This is broadly defined as being ecologically sound (resourceful and holistic), socially acceptable (safe, fair, and just), economically viable (financially solvent and potentially profitable), and humane (ethical and caring).
+Students enrolled in ANR courses may gain experience in farm planning, farm management, enterprise budgeting, safe handling procedures for livestock, livestock management and care, and much more.
+Students participating in farm activities demonstrate and develop stewardship, leadership, cooperation, teamwork, and safe and ethical work habits to advance the whole-farm system.